robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### About the Robot Framework Foundation

-The **Robot Framework Foundation** (officially named **Robot Framework ry**) is a non-profit association based in Helsinki, Finland.
-Its purpose is to promote the use of the open-source Robot Framework and ensure its continuous development and maintenance.
+The **Robot Framework Foundation** (officially known as **Robot Framework ry**) is a non-profit association based in Helsinki, Finland, dedicated to promoting the use, development, and maintenance of the open-source Robot Framework.
+The foundation ensures that Robot Framework remains freely available and viable for both test automation and robotic process automation (RPA) in the future.

-The key objectives of the foundation are:
+Key objectives of the foundation include:

-- **Support the development of Robot Framework**: The foundation funds and enables the core development and maintenance of the tool, keeping it freely available for everyone.
+- **Support for Core Development**: The foundation funds and enables the core development, maintenance, and evolution of the Robot Framework, ensuring it is freely available to everyone.
+It also supports ecosystem and user-contributed projects that further enhance the framework's capabilities.

-- **Democratic governance**: The foundation is governed by a **Board of Directors**, elected annually by its members.
-Members are primarily companies that support the framework's development through membership fees.
+- **Democratic Governance**: The foundation operates under democratic principles, with a **Board of Directors** elected annually by its members.
+The board oversees the foundation's operations, and membership primarily consists of companies that contribute financially to support the framework’s ongoing development through membership fees.

-- **Platform maintenance**: The foundation maintains essential infrastructure like the Robot Framework webpage, GitHub repositories, and community platforms, ensuring the ecosystem remains robust and accessible.
+- **Platform Maintenance**: The foundation is responsible for maintaining key infrastructure, such as the official website, GitHub repositories, and community platforms.
+These resources are crucial to sustaining a healthy ecosystem and fostering collaboration among users and contributors.

-The listed foundation members and additional information may be accessed via **[robotframework.org/foundation](https://robotframework.org/foundation)**.
+- **Community Support and Events**: The foundation plays a central role in organizing **RoboCon**, the annual Robot Framework User Conference, which brings together users, developers, and contributors to share knowledge and insights.
+Additionally, it helps to disseminate knowledge about test automation and RPA through community events and documentation efforts.

+- **Funding of Ecosystem Projects**: Whenever possible, the foundation finances open-source projects that are proposed by community members, aiming to support broader ecosystem development and innovation.

+As a non-profit, all funds are directed towards the development and promotion of the Robot Framework, ensuring that it remains accessible to all users without commercial restrictions.

+More information, including a list of foundation members, is available at **[robotframework.org/foundation](https://robotframework.org/foundation)**.

+This structure and mission ensure that Robot Framework continues to grow and serve the needs of its community while maintaining an open and democratic approach to its development and governance.

 ### Robot Framework Webpages